 Find out more about hypoglycemia or low blood sugar here.

 High blood sugar levels

 High blood sugar levels, or hyperglycemia, can cause the following symptoms:

 - blurred vision

-As with low blood sugar, high blood sugar may cause loss of consciousness or seizures if people leave them untreated.
-Persistent high levels can increase the risk of serious complications that doctors relate to diabetes, such as cardiovascular disease.
+As with low blood sugar, high blood sugar may cause loss of consciousness or seizures if people do not get treatment.
+Persistent high blood sugar can increase the risk of serious complications that doctors relate to diabetes, such as cardiovascular disease.

 - blood sugar levels become unusually high or low

-- well-managed blood sugar levels are suddenly start fluctuating
+- well-managed blood sugar levels suddenly start fluctuating

-- people have new or worsening symptoms of diabetes
+- they have new or worsening symptoms of diabetes

 - they change their medication or stop using it